 Talk with your doctor about the best treatment plan for you.
 Treatment will include the following:

-Almost all patients with adrenal crisis are dehydrated.
+Almost all people with adrenal crisis are dehydrated.
 Large amount of fluids containing sodium and other electrolytes will be needed.

-To help reduce your chances of having adrenal crisis, take the following steps:
+To help reduce your chance of an adrenal crisis:

 American Association of Clinical Endocrinologists